|

 location:City University Extension Campus, Port

-join us at dusk on thursday november 2nd for a day of the dead community
+join us at dusk on Thursday, November 2nd for a Day of the Dead

 incorporating genre-crossing dance performances, live music by a